Our vision of Industry 4.0. Discover how Warp 10 can manage data and processes in industrial context.

 During this phase of setting up, we can of course support you.

 The second step, Homo Causalis, is to analyze and cross the data.
 We do not pretend to know your job better than you, your experts will be able to define the most appropriate indicators for your activity.
-Your experts will perform the analysis that matter to you in the short term as well as deeper histories to identify long-term trends or determine seasonality.
+Your experts will perform the analysis that matters to you in the short term, as well as deeper histories to identify long-term trends or determine seasonality.

 Once again, SenX will be at your side to accompany you and train you.
 The idea is to make you autonomous in the analysis.

-Finally, to reach the stage of Homo Intelligensis, you can connect to Warp 10 the machine learning and artificial intelligence tools best suited to your needs.
-We support TensorFlow, ScikItLearn, Keras and many others.
+Finally, to reach the stage of Intelligensis, you can connect to Warp 10 the machine learning and artificial intelligence tools best suited to your needs.
+We support TensorFlow, Scikit-learn, Keras, and many others.
 We will also be with you to help you.